ray-project/ray/doc/source/serve_in_depth.rst

 Let's consider the life of an *HTTP request*:

 1. When the ``API Client`` issues an HTTP request to ``HTTP Gateway``, the gateway receives the request and parses it.
-For example, the HTTP request is:
+For example, the HTTP request can be:

 .. code-block:: http